MadDinosaur/ISEP-LAPR2/docs/SprintB/US9/US9_Requirements.md

 # 6. Integration and Demo

-*This system was developed using OOP (Object Oriented Programming)*
+*This system was developed using OOP (Object Oriented Programming) in order to make the software easy to maintain.*

 # 7. Observations